Loukious/StremioDiscordRichPresence/README.md

-# Discord Rich Presence for Stremio
+# Discord Rich Presence for Stremio 4
-This is a simple mod that adds Discord Rich Presence support to Stremio.
+This is a simple mod that adds Discord Rich Presence support to Stremio 4.
 It shows the movie or series you are watching on Discord.
+For Stremio 5, please check out my other project [here](https://github.com/Loukious/stremio-shell-ng)

 ## Features
 - Shows the movie or series you are watching on Discord.